 Mirror non-hazardous — coded green.

 The easiest way to find out whether a specific chemical is hazardous is to use the ECHA search engine.
 See also Hazardous Waste Charts where the hazardous constituents, hazardous properties, EWC codes and ADR labelling requirements (road transport) for some hazardous waste objects are given.

 What is the concentration of the hazardous substances?
-Waste is hazardous if it possesses one or more of the 15 Hazardous Properties listed in the directive.
+Waste is hazardous if it possesses one or more of the 15 Hazardous Properties listed in the directive, as follows.